Dodo-hishmat/Three-Tier-Application-Backend-Database-Proxy-/README.md

 Fix: Used eval $(minikube docker-env) to build images inside Minikube's context and set imagePullPolicy: Never.

---Read-only file system (CrashLoopBackOff):
+- Read-only file system (CrashLoopBackOff):

 Issue: The backend container failed to start because Kubernetes tried to mount the ServiceAccount token into a read-only secret volume.

-Fix: Added automountServiceAccountToken: false to the Backend Deployment manifest.
+✅ Fix: Added automountServiceAccountToken: false to the Backend Deployment manifest.

---Port Forwarding Connection Refused:
+- Port Forwarding Connection Refused:

 Issue: Port forwarding was bound to 127.0.0.1 inside the VM, making it inaccessible from Windows.

-Fix: Used --address 0.0.0.0 to allow external access to the tunnel.
+✅ Fix: Used --address 0.0.0.0 to allow external access to the tunnel.

 ---
 ---------